samiahmedsiddiqui/native-lazy-loading/README.md

 This feature introduced starting with Chrome 76.
 The `loading` attribute should not affect code that currently lazy-loads your assets in any way.
 It is important to continue to use a third-party library along with `loading="lazy"` is to provide a polyfill for browsers that do not yet support the attribute.

 If you are not using any third-party library so this plugin helps you to do that.
-This plugin replace `src` with `data-src` to avoid an eager load in unsupported browsers.
+This plugin replaces `src` with `data-src` to avoid an eager load in unsupported browsers.
 By default, it adds the `lazyload` class if you enable `compatibility`.
-You need to add the below-mentioned script before closing the `</body>` tag to use [lazysizes](https://github.com/aFarkas/lazysizes) in unsupported browsers. [lazysizes](https://github.com/aFarkas/lazysizes) is a popular JavaScript lazy-loading library recommended by [web.dev](https://web.dev/).
+You need to add the below-mentioned script before closing the `</body>` tag to use [lazysizes](https://github.com/aFarkas/lazysizes) in unsupported browsers.
+[Lazysizes](https://github.com/aFarkas/lazysizes) is a popular JavaScript lazy-loading library recommended by [web.dev](https://web.dev/).

+#### `loading` attribute with `lazysizes`

 ```javascript
 <script>